JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-05-09-bert_ner_roberta_base_finetuned_cluener2020_chinese_zh_3_0.md

 ## Description

-Pretrained Named Entity Recognition model model, uploaded to Hugging Face, adapted and imported into Spark NLP. `roberta-base-finetuned-cluener2020-chinese` is a Chinese model orginally trained by `uer`.
+Pretrained Named Entity Recognition model, uploaded to Hugging Face, adapted and imported into Spark NLP. `roberta-base-finetuned-cluener2020-chinese` is a Chinese model orginally trained by `uer`.

 ## Predicted Entities